 Grantor Trust Tax Reporting

 The income and assets of most grantor trusts are reported on the individual tax return of the grantor.
 The IRS does not require grantors to obtain a separate Employer Identification Number for a revocable trust because all trust activity is reported under the grantor’s Social Security number.
-However, a grantor trust may apply for a tax ID.
+However, a grantor trust may apply for a trust tax ID number.
 If a grantor decides to do this, the activities of the trust must be reported on IRS Form 1041, instead of on the grantor’s 1040 form.
-Applying for a trust EIN number doesn’t change the trust structure.
+Applying for a EIN for a trust doesn’t change the trust structure.
 If the trust is a revocable trust upon receipt of the EIN, it will remain a revocable trust until the grantor dies.
 Although a tax ID is not required, a grantor may find it easier to separate the trust assets and activities from his own tax reporting.
 Others may find separation cumbersome and choose not to obtain the EIN before its necessary.
 A grantor is required to pay the tax on any trust income regardless of whether activities are reported on his own return or on the separate 1041 form until he dies.

 When a grantor dies, the trust automatically becomes irrevocable, which means changes and revocations can no longer be made.
 Because the grantor is not able to make decisions regarding the trust, and trust activity can no longer be reported on the grantor’s tax return, the IRS requires an irrevocable trust to have its own tax ID number.
 All irrevocable trusts throughout the United States must have an EIN number for tax reporting purposes.
 If the grantor obtains an EIN for the trust before he dies, you'll still need a new EIN for the trust once it becomes irrevocable.
 The IRS doesn't give a time limit for applying for the new EIN, but you should get one as soon as possible, as you'll need it to report trust activities to the IRS.
 The first tax return for the irrevocable trust is due on the 15th day of the 4th month following the close of the trust's tax year.
 The calendar year method is the default tax year for trusts, which ends on Dec.
 31.